nilkumarbhadani/gaadimitra-ai/README.md

 ---

+## 🚀 Key Highlights

+- Built and deployed independently
+- Real-time AI chatbot integration
+- Handles edge cases in recommendations
+- Designed for real-world usage (not just demo)

+---

 ## 🧠 Key Learning

 - Handling AI model inconsistencies and hallucinations
 - Prompt engineering for better accuracy
 - Balancing response speed and quality
 - Debugging real-world issues during deployment

+---

+## ▶️ How to Use

+1. Open the live demo link
+2. Click on "Start Chat Now"
+3. Enter your budget or car preference
+4. Get AI-powered recommendations

 ---